top of page

 recipe cards

-these recipe cards are word documents you can download, use,edit and change as you wish if you would like to use them in your initiatives.
+These recipe cards are Word documents or Powerpoint slides you can download, use,edit and change as you wish if you would like to use them in your initiatives.
 We'll develop and gather more that would be useful for veggie box and bag schemes.
 Feel free to remove some unnecessary or unlikely-to-have ingredients, or change the wording, or images, to suit the needs of the people who may use them - be creative!

 poached eggs.jpg